Contracts for difference (CFDs) with IG –the flexible way to trade the financial markets

 Trade on gold, silver, oil and dozens more commodity markets

-Huge range of binary types, timescales and markets, from the original provider
+Huge range of digital 100 types, timescales and markets, from the original provider

 Trade volatility with our comprehensive, flexible options